Citation, DOI & article data

 The abnormal signal is due to replacement of the small amounts of fat cells normally found in red marrow, such that T1 signal will decrease to or below the signal from disc or muscle.
 T2 signal is more variable, but will in general increase when compared to muscle.

-Myelofibrosis and mastocytosis incite such prominent sclerosis that the marrow is very dark on both T1 and T2 ; a similar appearance to marrow in haemosiderosis in patients with haemolysis from sickle cell disease and thalassaemia.
+Myelofibrosis and mastocytosis incite such prominent sclerosis that the marrow is very dark on both T1 and T2; a similar appearance to the marrow in hemosiderosis in patients with hemolysis from sickle cell disease and thalassemia.

-The leukaemias typically affect the metaphyses > diaphyses > epiphysese.
-Changes in the latter indicate a large tumour load, and therefore has prognostic implications.
+The leukaemias typically affect the metaphyses > diaphyses > epiphyses.
+Changes in the latter indicate a large tumor load, and therefore has prognostic implications.